aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/coin.md

 ## Function `force_deposit`

 Deposit the coin balance into the recipient's account without checking if the account is frozen.
-This is for internal use only and doesn't emit an CoinDeposit.
+This is for internal use only and doesn't emit an DepositEvent.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="coin.md#0x1_coin_force_deposit">force_deposit</a>&lt;CoinType&gt;(account_addr: <b>address</b>, <a href="coin.md#0x1_coin">coin</a>: <a href="coin.md#0x1_coin_Coin">coin::Coin</a>&lt;CoinType&gt;)